In this article, I present more than a dozen of the most popular financial products, and rank them from safest to riskiest.

 COMMENT to start a conversation.

 DISCLAIMER: This article is the fruit of my personal research and should not be viewed as financial advice.
-I enjoy analyzing stocks and providing investment ideas but I highly encourage you to conduct your own research before investing in any asset.
-NEVER invest without having done proper due diligence and NEVER invest out of the Fear Of Missing Out (FOMO).
-Also, NEVER invest because some internet message boards are hyping up a high-flying stock.
-As a rule of thumb, the number of rockets included in a tweet are inversely proportional to the quality of the advice given.
+I enjoy analyzing stocks and providing investment ideas but I encourage you to do your own research before investing.
+NEVER invest without having done proper due diligence.
+NEVER invest out of the Fear Of Missing Out (FOMO).
+Also, NEVER invest because some internet message boards are hyping up a high-flying stock: the number of rockets included in a tweet are inversely proportional to the quality of the advice given.